 Clark (0.47%) (occupational name)

 Young (0.42%) (nickname)

 Paterson (0.40%) (patronym)

 Mountain View Nature Reserve where plots can be brought from Highland Titles

 As well as Scottish names, I feel like we should touch on Scottish Titles.
 Scottish peerages pass down from father to son.
 If there is no son born, then the title would instead pass to the eldest daughter.
 Unlike other British peerages, the title can be passed on to or through someone who was not legitimised at birth, provided that his or her parents later married.

 The ranks of the Scottish Peerage are as follows: Duke, Marquess, Earl, Viscount, Lord of Parliament (lord baron).

 Then we have a Laird which is a generic name for the owner of a large, long-established Scottish estate, roughly equivalent to an esquire in England, yet ranking above the same in Scotland.
-Highland Titles gives you the opportunity to purchase your own souvenir plot of land in one of two gorgeous conservation sites, Glencoe or Lochaber, and style yourself as Laird of Glencoe!
+Highland Titles gives you the opportunity to purchase your own souvenir plot of land in one of our gorgeous conservation sites, and style yourself as Laird of the Glen!